 This feature is a part of Assembled's Pro and Enterprise plan.
 Please see our Plans page for additional details about our Assembled plans and associated features, and please contact the Assembled team at firstname.lastname@example.org if you’re interested in using this!

 When schedule change requests are enabled for your Assembled instance, your agents will be able to request changes to their schedule directly in Assembled.
 All you have to do is approve!

 Configuring schedule change requests settings

-Admins can configure how schedule change requests work for their Assembled instance in the Settings> Staffing requests page.
+Admins can configure how schedule change requests work for their Assembled instance in the Settings > Staffing page.
 They can choose whether to enable the feature, specify which standard role agents can request changes to their schedule, specify which roles can action on requests, and limit the agents by queue(s), team(s), and skill(s).